stephenjohnlimb/boot/README.md

 ### Purpose
 Just a quick check of the processes in getting a Spring Boot app up running and pushed to gitHub via IntelliJ.
-Now adding in AVRO and coackroachdb.
+Now adding in AVRO and cockroachdb.

 But I'm also interested in monitoring and metrics so will employ Prometheus (as a store of metrics) and Grafana for visualisation and alerts.